StockSharp/doc/en/topics/api/testing/extended_settings.md

 Extended settings of [HistoryEmulationConnector](xref:StockSharp.Algo.Testing.HistoryEmulationConnector).

-- [EmulationSettings.MarketTimeChangedInterval](xref:StockSharp.Algo.Strategies.Testing.EmulationSettings.MarketTimeChangedInterval) \- time change event input interval.
+- [MarketTimeChangedInterval](xref:StockSharp.Algo.Testing.HistoryEmulationConnector.MarketTimeChangedInterval) \- time change event input interval.
 If trades generators are used, then the trades will be generated with this periodicity.
 The default is 1 minute.
 - [MarketEmulatorSettings.Latency](xref:StockSharp.Algo.Testing.MarketEmulatorSettings.Latency) \- The minimum value of the registered orders latency.
 By default, it is equal to **TimeSpan.Zero**, which means instant acceptance of the registered orders by the exchange.
 - [MarketEmulatorSettings.MatchOnTouch](xref:StockSharp.Algo.Testing.MarketEmulatorSettings.MatchOnTouch) \- to execute the orders if the price "touches" the level (an assumption is sometimes too "optimistic" and the mode must be switched off for a realistic testing).
 If the mode is off, then limit orders will be executed if the price is "passed through them" at least in 1 step.
 The option is available in all modes except the order log.
 The default is off.